dwarvesf/playground/Engineering/Mobile/Swift 5.4 @resultBuilder.md

 }
 ```

-**Note:** You may asking "Why is the return type is [UIView] instead of UIView ?"
-I will explain it later.
+**Note:** You may ask "_Why is `[UIView]` being the return type instead of UIView?_" We will discuss that later.

 With above UIViewBuilder we get a array of views from DSL syntax.
-It helping us write the code naturally without constaly write addSubview code.
+It helps us to write the code naturally without constant `addSubview` code writing.

-We can write in DSL style but above code look not cool at all.
-Let's write some popular UI
-wrapper for convenience use.
+It is possible to write in DSL style, but the above code is not pretty.
+Let's write some popular UI wrapper for convenience usage.

 ```Swift
 public class UIVStack: UIStackView {